kuroko-lang/kuroko/README.md

 # → bar
 ```

 The `self` keyword is implicit in all methods and does not need to be supplied in the argument list.
-You may optionally include it in the method declaration anyway:
+You may optionally include it in the method declaration anyway, for compatibility with Python:

 ```py
 class Foo():